Loughinisland: Sport

-Loughinisland Gaelic Football Club has won the Down GAA Senior Football Championship on two occasions; 1975 and 1989.
+Loughinisland Gaelic football club has won the Down Senior Football Championship on two occasions; 1975 and 1989.

-As well as a Down GAA Intermediate Football Championship and Ulster Intermediate Football Championship in 2015.
+The club has also won a Down Intermediate Football Championship and Ulster Intermediate Club Football Championship in 2015.
 Players from the club have won Senior All Ireland Gaelic Football Championships with Down in 1960, 1991 & 1994.

 Civil parish of Loughinisland

 The civil parish is in the historic barony of Kinelarty and contains the following villages: